Tip #490: How to Avoid an 85% Post-Training Loss of Learning

 We should also suggest to supervisors some strategies to reinforce learning.

-Having the employee discuss the class or the action plan with the supervisor will provide some reinforcement.
+The employee discussing the class or the action plan with the supervisor will provide some reinforcement.

-In addition, since the best way to learn something is to teach it to someone else, we could recommend that the employee teach what was learned to other employees who could not attend the training.
+The best way to learn something is to teach it to someone else.
+For this reason, we could recommend that the employee teach what they learned to other employees who could not attend the training.

 What else can we do to ensure that the necessary reinforcement and monitoring occurs when our participants are back on the job?